Inflation crisis: French students struggle to survive

 Elodie failed her exams twice in Lyon during COVID lockdowns so she lost her grant.
 She started a new life in Rennes, in the northwest of France.
 She spent a month in her car before she could find student accommodation.

-Suffering from several disabilities, her medical expenses, only partly covered by social health insurance, eating – into her small budget.
+Suffering from several disabilities, her medical expenses – only partly covered by social health insurance – eat into her small budget.
 Her situation impacts her studies.

-"I fall asleep during classes, I skip classes to see a social assistant or go to food distributions," she says.

 In Lyon, France's third largest city in the southeast, and one of the country's most expensive, the federation of students associations, Gaelis, manages a so-called solidarity store where students can buy goods at 10% of the market price.